dave-woods/yt-search-play/README.md

 When the script is run, a rofi window will appear.
 The user can type to search, or can filter and select from recent searches.
 If a YouTube URL is part of the search, that video will be opened in MPV, otherwise a new rofi window will be displayed showing a list of videos that match the search terms.
 The user can then filter and select one of these videos, which will be opened in MPV.

-The program can also fetch videos from a specified YouTube account's subscription feed instead.
+The program can also fetch videos from a specified YouTube account's subscription feed or Watch Later playlist instead.

 While this script does not require an API key to run, this does slow down the searching process -- to combat this, relevant results will begin to display immediately and can be selected before all results have appeared, and recent searches will be cached and only refetched after a set amount of time has passed (by default 1 minute).